 Tudor Houses: A New Take On A Historical Design

-UPDATED: September 01, 2022
+UPDATED: Sep 1, 2022

 What Is A Tudor House?

-Popularized in the United States in the early 19th century, Tudor houses have a romantic, fairy tale feel that makes them the envy of all homes on the block.
-Tudor architecture harks back to the late 15th and early 16th centuries when the Tudor family reigned over the United Kingdom.
+These homes gained their name by the period in which the style started to become popular.
+The Tudor period lasted a short amount of time in the late 15th and early 16th centuries when the Tudor family reigned over the United Kingdom.
 The original British design combined the vertical lines of Perpendicular Gothic architecture with the decorative embellishments of the Renaissance style.
-Its popularity inspired Americans to appropriate the style in the early 20th century.

-The homes that you may recognize are known as Tudor revivals or mock Tudors, the majority of which were built in the suburbs of the Northeast and Midwest United States from the late 1890s to the early 1940s.
-These homes were quite expensive to build.
-As a result, some became known as “Stockbroker’s Tudors,” a nickname that calls attention to the fact that many of their wealthy homeowners had made their fortunes during the stock market boom of the 1920s.
+Popularized in the United States in the late 19th century through the early 20th century, Tudor revivals or mock Tudors, harken back to this period of English inspired architecture.
+The majority of these homes were built in the suburbs of the Northeast and Midwest from the late 1890s to the early 1940s.
+These homes were quite expensive to build and as a result, some became known as “Stockbroker’s Tudors,” a nickname that calls attention to the fact that many of their wealthy homeowners had made their fortunes during the stock market boom of the 1920s.

 Tudor architecture fell out of style during the Colonial-style Revival that was triggered by the end of World War II and the patriotism and push for American styles following the war.